-All administrators, teachers and employees of CCS will be provided professional development on the identification, services, and sensitivity necessary when dealing with homeless children and youth.
+All administrators, teachers and employees of CCS, including the Charter School Liaison will be provided professional development on the identification, services, and sensitivity necessary when dealing with homeless children and youth.
 (42 U.S.C. § 11433(d)(3).)
+The Charter School Liaison will send verification that the Charter School is providing the required training to school personnel providing services to youth experiencing homelessness at least annually.
 All identified or suspected homeless children and youth will be referred to the School Liaison.